appacademy/SWEO-Part-Time-Resources/1-Module/6-week/1-day/README.md

 - Callbacks allow us to write asynchronous code freeing up the main threads call stack to perform other tasks as we are waiting for some sort of input.

-- In our below code we are using callbacks to pass a function to be executed once we have user input.
-While we are waiting for user input the main thread of execution is freed up to perform other tasks.
+- In our below code we are using callbacks to pass a function to another function to be executed once we have user input.
+While we are waiting for the user input, the main thread of execution is freed up to perform other tasks.

 ```js
 // import the readline module into our file